Loghorn/ant-plus/README.md

 #### setWheelCircumference(circumferenceInMeters)

 Calibrates the speed sensor.
-Defaults to a wheel with diameter of 70cm (= 2.199)
+Defaults to a wheel with diameter of 70cm (= 2.199).

 #### events

 ##### speedData

-Fired when a new wheel speed is calculated
+Fired when a new wheel speed is calculated.

 ##### cadenceData

-Fired when a new pedal cadence is calculated
+Fired when a new pedal cadence is calculated.

 ### StrideSpeedDistance